 That’s it!
 Now you have 10 cups of stock!
 We portioned out six cups for freezing, and the remaining 4 cups will be incorporated into our soup later this week.
 We LOVE these cube trays from Amazon for freezing our stock for future use.
 They even have the amount in the cube printed onto the back of the cube!
 (See photos below.)
 They also have a great silicone lid that prevents the liquid from sloshing about when moving them from counter to freezer.
 I don’t know what I did without these trays!

-We’ll be using our stock for an Elote Soup later this week, so watch for it here on the blog.
+We’ll be using our stock for a corn soup later this week, so watch for it here on the blog.
 Previous K2.0 recipes that call for veggie stock are: Renegade Soup, Carrot Soup, and a vegetarian version of our Cauliflower Curry Soup.

 - 1 cup onion skins and scraps